newjersey/navigator.business.nj.gov/content/src/fundings/new-jersey-founders.md

   - life-sciences
   - other-services
 publishStageArchive: Do Not Publish
-descriptionMd: Founders & Funders enables early-stage New Jersey technology and life sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.
+sidebarCardBodyText: Founders & Funders enables early-stage New Jersey technology and life sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.